 Difference Between Autocad and Archicad

 A Building Information Modeling (BIM) platform designed by the Hungarian company Graphisoft is ArchiCAD.
 It was primarily developed for Apple Macintosh in the year 1982.
 This software is basically used by urban planners, architects, designers and interior designers.
 ArchiCAD is the solution to many engineering aspects required to build models of buildings, interiors, urban areas, etc. ArchiCAD is created keeping the demands of 2D or 3D designs and BIM functions right from the groundwork through plan execution to resource management.
-ArchiCAD is supported by Windows, Mac and mobile devices.
+Windows, Mac and mobile devices support ArchiCAD.

 AutoCAD is three-dimensional computer-aided design software.
-AutoCAD is created for manufacturing, planning, building designing, and construction.
-This software was developed by Autodesk in the year 1982 as a desktop app running on microcomputers.
+AutoCAD is created for manufacturing, planning, building, designing, and construction.
+Autodesk developed this software in the year 1982 as a desktop app running on microcomputers.
 In 2010, AutoCAD was released as a mobile and web app which was commonly called AutoCAD 360.
 AutoCAD is an amazing software and a guide to many architects, entertainment industries, educators, students, freelancers, and even freshers.
-AutoCAD is a master of making 2D drawings, drafts, and documents, it also has the ability to create 3D models and visualizations.
+AutoCAD is a master of making 2D drawings, drafts, and documents; it also has the ability to create 3D models and visualizations.

 Head To Head Comparison Between Autocad and Archicad (Infographics)

 Below are the top 3 differences between Autocad vs Archicad

 Both are popular choices in the market; let us discuss some of the major difference: